Danish royal palace 'surprised' by Trump cancelling trip

 Retreating ice could uncover potential oil and mineral resources in Greenland which, if successfully tapped, could dramatically change the island's fortunes.
 However, no oil has yet been found in Greenlandic waters and the thickness of the ice means exploration is only possible in coastal regions.

-Even there, conditions are far from ideal, due to the long winter with frozen ports, 24-hour darkness and temperatures regularly dropping below minus 30 Celsius (minus 20 Fahrenheit) in the northern parts.
+Even there, conditions are far from ideal, due to its long winter with frozen ports, 24-hour darkness and temperatures regularly dropping below minus 30 Celsius (minus 20 Fahrenheit) in the northern parts.

-It wouldn't be the first time an American leader has tried to buy the world's largest island.
+American leaders have tried to buy Greenland before.
 In 1946, the U.S. proposed to pay Denmark $100 million to buy Greenland after flirting with the idea of swapping land in Alaska for strategic parts of the Arctic island.

 Under a 1951 deal, Denmark allowed the U.S. to build bases and radar stations on Greenland.